 From your ideas list, you can rate the stock as a buy or sell.
-If you assign a sell rating, Nvstr may consider shorting the stock.
 It’s also possible to add a conviction rating, investment horizon, pros and cons, and a reason for adding the symbol to your ideas list.

 Exclude specific tickers from the optimization tool if you don’t want to invest in them but only want to monitor their performance.

-Keep in mind that anyone you connect with on the Nvstr social media platform can see your list.
-The good news is that you can adjust your privacy settings to keep your list private.
+Keep in mind that anyone you connect with on the Tornado social media platform can see your list, unless you set your account to the “Private” setting.